EL PRESIDIO PARK

 TYPE Civic Plaza and Park in the historic city center

 SIZE 3 acres

-PROJECT TEAM January 8 Foundation, Pima County, City of Tucson, Chee Salette Architecture Office, Rebeca Mendez Studio-environmental graphics, agLicht-lighting, JKain-community outreach
+PROJECT TEAM January 8 Foundation, Pima County, City of Tucson, Chee Salette-landscape and architecture, Rebeca Mendez Studio-environmental graphics, agLicht-lighting, JKain-community outreach

 Rebuilt in the 1960’s under urban renewal, El Presidio Park today is a less vibrant civic space than it once was.
 Located in the heart of Tucson, it has tremendous potential but suffers from a lack of connectivity due to the decommisioning and lowering of the surrounding streets to make way for city and county courthouses and administrative buildings and an underground parking garage.
 The masterplan proposes to restore and reconnect the park by activating its edges with continuous seating, clear entry points and circulation paths, the addition of a covered amphitheater which serves as a bridge over a sunken street and as a venue for plaza events, a restored and expanded fountain with splash pad to attract families and children, a cafe to bring additional users, and a reconfigured sculpture garden- a series of stepped outdoor galleries, while ensuring the park can hold serveral large festivals and city wide events.
 The scale of the plaza is reproportioned as an intimate town square with the density needed to encourage vibrant community life.